thcolin/sensorr/README.md

   -a, --auto             Automatically select first release according to --filter, --sort and --descending options -h, --help             Output usage information
   -v, --version          Output the version number

+Tips: Sensorr will use your `config.js` and fallback on default
 ```

 # Roadmap